thehackerwithin/UoB/_posts/2018-07-16-git-version-control.md

 * where: Nuffield G13
 * what: Git and version control

-Mark Slater talked about version control using the [Git](https://git-scm.com) package.
+Mark Slater talked about version control using the [Git](https://git-scm.com) package including an overview of what git does under the hood.
+You can find the slides [here](../slides/slater_git_THW_20180716.pdf)